 - African American females are more likely to develop more severe cases of lupus, and at a younger age

 - lupus affects 1 in 250 African American females in the United States

 There is currently no clear reason why lupus commonly affects people of African descent.
 Researchers believe it may have a link to:

 Other racial and ethnic groups are also at higher risk for developing lupus.
 These include:

 - Pacific Islander

 Race and ethnicity can also affect complications of lupus.
-African Americans, Hispanics, Latinos, and Asian Americans are at higher risk of developing lupus nephritis than white people.
+African Americans, Hispanics, Latinos, and Asian Americans are at

 As well as race, ethnicity, and gender, risk factors for lupus may include a history of lupus in the family, or another autoimmune condition.

 - Systemic lupus erythematosus: This is the most common type of lupus.